shyamkarla/guide-intro-to-angular/modified/01-client-mvc.md

 * View: The HTML and presentation of data
 * Controller: Connecting the pieces of our application

 It's a proven approach to organizing our apps code that's been refined over many years.
+Angular likes to use the similar technique of MC*, where the * stands for 'whatever'.
+In other words, the Controller part is different to usual, but this is beside the point, lets get something working.